-In Q3, GoGreen Home lenders enrolled 355 new standard loans worth \$6.55 million, with an average project size of \$18,463.
-This is the highest number of loans enrolled and the largest amount financed during a single quarter since Program inception.
-Q3 loan enrollments represent a 51% increase in the number of new standard loan enrollments and a 68% increase in the amount financed over Q3 2021.
-Since Program inception in 2016, GoGreen Home has financed 2,472 standard loans at a combined value of \$42.97 million.
+In Q4 the GoGreen Home Program saw a continuation of the brisk activity observed in Q3 2022, which set Program records for number and volume of loans enrolled.
+GoGreen Home lenders enrolled 328 standard loans worth \$6.19 million during Q4 with an average project size of \$18,866.
+This is the second highest number of loans enrolled and the second largest amount financed during a single quarter since Program inception; in fact, the continued strong program growth nearly eclipsed the expected seasonal decrease.
+While the number of loan enrollments in Q4 does reflect a seasonal dip compared with Q3, the decrease is minor - just 8% compared with a 32% drop-off last year - and represents a 119% increase over Q4 2021.
+Similarly, the amount financed fell only slightly (6%) in Q4 compared with Q3 and represents a 130% increase compared with Q4 2021.
+Since Program inception in 2016, GoGreen Home has financed 2,800 standard loans at a combined value of \$49 million.

-In Q3, 75 of the 355 projects enrolled included heat pump technologies, which support the State's efforts to transition from equipment that uses carbon-based fuel sources to electric alternatives that are more easily powered by clean energy and emit fewer greenhouse gases when operated.
-Along with Q2 2022, this was the highest number of heat pump projects installed in one quarter during the Program's history and more than triple the number installed in Q1 of this year.
+In Q4, 75 of the 328 projects enrolled (23% of total loan volume) included heat pump technologies, which support the State's efforts to transition from equipment that uses carbon-based fuel sources to electric alternatives that are more easily powered by clean energy and emit fewer greenhouse gases when operated.
+Along with Q2 and Q3, this was the highest number of heat pump projects installed in one quarter during the Program's history and more than triple the number installed in Q1 2022.

-Twelve of the 75 heat pump loans were supported through a new partnership between CAEATFA and the TECH Clean California Initiative, which was finalized in Q1.
-Through a Memorandum of Agreement between CAEATFA and TECH's third-party implementer, Energy Solutions, TECH funds support credit enhancements and administrative costs for customers who receive gas service from an IOU and electric service from a POU, which allows these joint IOU gas/POU electric customers to finance eligible electric measures (particularly heat pumps) through their GoGreen Home loan without the fuel source restrictions that they previously faced.
-Of the 12 total loans that were credit enhanced in part or in full by TECH, 9 were TECH-only projects, meaning they could not have been financed through the Program without TECH support.
+Twenty-one of the 75 heat pump loans were supported through a new partnership between CAEATFA and the TECH Clean California Initiative, which was finalized in Q1.
+Through a Memorandum of Agreement between CAEATFA and TECH's third-party implementer, Energy Solutions, TECH funds support credit enhancements and administrative costs for customers who receive gas service from an IOU and electric service from a POU, thus enabling these customers to finance eligible electric measures (particularly heat pumps) through their GoGreen Home loan without the fuel source restrictions they previously faced.
+The remaining 54 heat pump loans were typical GoGreen Home loans supported by credit enhancements funded by the IOUs.

-New enrollments of marketplace microloans via the SoCalGas online platform were paused in Q2 as Enervee (the implementer of the SoCalGas marketplace platform) onboards a new lender for this product.
+There were no new marketplace microloan enrollments via the SoCalGas online platform over the course of the quarter.
+New enrollments of marketplace microloans were paused in Q2 as Enervee (the implementer of the SoCalGas marketplace platform) onboards a new lender for this product.
 Marketplace microloan enrollments are expected to resume in early 2023.